 - Residents who receive priority status for housing via participation in academic, athletic, or other special programs must meet program requirements in order to retain priority status.
 Each special program retains the right to deny priority status to residents who discontinue their association with the program or who fail to meet program requirements.

-- All other undergraduates who are selected via the aforementioned selection process will receive housing for two years.
+- All other undergraduates who are selected via the aforementioned selection process will be eligible for housing for two years.

 - Priority for returning students only applies to students who are continuing enrollees and residents.
 Students who voluntarily leave the residence hall prior to completing the number of years to which they are entitled will forfeit their eligibility and priority as “returning students.”

 - Re-applicants must meet all published deadlines for submission of applications and fees.
 Failure to submit applications on time will result in loss of priority.